 The right foods and nutrients can help support a healthy brain and prevent many brain-related issues.
 Our Core and Advanced Plans contain the foods you need for a healthy body and brain.
 Consider the omega-3 fatty acids in wild-caught seafood but also plant foods such as flaxseeds and chia seeds.
 These anti-inflammatory fatty acids can benefit depression, cognitive function, and support overall brain health.24 Chiropractors can customize a nutrition plan that works for you and addresses your specific condition.

 We often overlook brain health until something goes wrong.
 But being proactive about keeping a healthy brain can lead to immediate improvements.

 With a healthy brain, you think more clearly.
 You have more mental energy to get through the day.
 You don’t need caffeine or other stimulants to feel more focused.
 A healthy brain can also reduce the impact of bigger-picture problems like dementia.

 You don’t need a specific reason to visit a chiropractor.
 At the same time, research shows that chiropractic care can address migraines, pain, stress, and other problems that impact your brain and impede your health and happiness.

-That’s why we prioritize our Core Chiropractic as the foundation of maintaining a healthy body and brain.
-A chiropractor is oftentimes that missing link to feel healthier, happier, and more alive!
+That’s why we prioritize Core Chiropractic as the foundation of maintaining a healthy body and brain.
+A chiropractor is oftentimes the missing link to feeling healthier, happier, and more alive!